Convolvulus arvensis

-Other common names, mostly obsolete, include lesser bindweed, European bindweed, withy wind (in basket willow crops), perennial morning glory, small-flowered morning glory, creeping jenny, and possession vine.
+Other common names, mostly obsolete, include lesser bindweed, European bindweed, withy wind (in basket willow crops), perennial morning glory, small-flowered morning glory, creeping Jenny, and possession vine.

 Taxonomy

-This plant first gained its scientific name in 1753, when it was described by Linnaeus in the Species Plantarum.
-In the centuries afterwards it gained many subspecies and varieties across its vast range, as well as synonyms as purportedly new species were described from places like China, Russia, Egypt or Morocco.
-New species and forms were even described from areas like Chile, Mexico and California when botanists encountered the plant there, although it is not native to these areas.
+Field bindweed was first described in 1753 by Carl Linnaeus in the Species Plantarum.
+In the following centuries, many subspecies, varieties, and synonymous taxa were discovered and described as purportedly new species in places including China, Russia, Egypt, and Morocco.
+New species and forms were described as far as Chile, Mexico, and the state of California when botanists encountered the plant there, although it is not native to these areas.

-In the ninth volume of Augustin Pyramus de Candolle's Prodromus, published in 1845, Jacques Denys Choisy reduced a number of these synonyms to ten varieties of Convolvulus arvensis, although he also recognised a number of species now also reduced to synonyms of C. arvensis.
-Over time, most or all of these species and varieties were no longer recognised by the relevant authorities.
+In the ninth volume of Augustin Pyramus de Candolle's Prodromus, published in 1845, Jacques Denys Choisy reduced a number of these synonyms to ten varieties of Convolvulus arvensis, although he also recognized a number of species now also reduced to synonyms of C. arvensis.
+Over time, most or all of these species and varieties were no longer recognized by the relevant authorities.

-In the 2009 Flora of Great Britain and Ireland, Peter Derek Sell described nine new forms he believed he had discovered in Cambridgeshire, especially along Fen Road in the village of Bassingbourn cum Kneesworth.
-The incredible bindweed biodiversity of Bassingbourn cum Kneesworth was not deemed credible by subsequent taxonomists, however, and the species is currently considered to be monotypic by most authorities.
+In the Flora of Great Britain and Ireland (2009), Peter Derek Sell described nine new forms he believed he had discovered in Cambridgeshire, along Fen Road in the village of Bassingbourn cum Kneesworth.
+The forms discovered in Bassingbourn cum Kneesworth were deemed not credible by subsequent taxonomic authorities, however, and the species is currently considered to be monotypic by most authorities.

 Description

-Convolvulus arvensis is a perennial vine.
-It will climb to some one metre high.
-Underground the vine produces more or less woody rhizomes, from which it re-sprouts in the spring, or when the above ground vines are removed.
+Convolvulus arvensis is a perennial vine that typically climbs to 1 m.
+The vine produces woody rhizomes from which it resprouts in the spring, or when the aboveground vines are removed.